PlebeiusGaragicus/VibeReaderTwo/docs/index.md

 ## 🤝 Contributing

 This is currently in active development.
-See [DEVELOPMENT.md](./DEVELOPMENT.md) for setup instructions.
+See [Development Setup](getting-started/development.md) for setup instructions.

 ## 📄 License